SN 1572: Historic description

 In England, Queen Elizabeth had the mathematician and astrologer Thomas Allen come and visit "to have his advice about the new star that appeared in the Swan or Cassiopeia ... to which he gave his judgement very learnedly", as the antiquary John Aubrey recorded in his memoranda a century later.

 In Ming dynasty China, the star became an issue between Zhang Juzheng and the young Wanli Emperor: in accordance with the cosmological tradition, the emperor was warned to consider his misbehavior, since the new star was interpreted as an evil omen.

-The more reliable contemporary reports state that the new star itself burst forth soon after November 2, and by November 11 it was already brighter than Jupiter.
+The more reliable contemporary reports state that the new star itself burst forth soon after November 2, 1572 and by November 11 it was already brighter than Jupiter.
 Around November 16, 1572, it reached its peak brightness at about magnitude −4.0, with some descriptions giving it as equal to Venus when that planet was at its brightest.
 Contrarily, Brahe described the supernova as "brighter than Venus".
 The supernova remained visible to the naked eye into early 1574, gradually fading until it disappeared from view.

-The supernova
+Supernova

 The supernova was classified as type I on the basis of its historical light curve soon after type I and type II supernovae were first defined on the basis of their spectra.
 The X-ray spectrum of the remnant showed that it was almost certainly of type Ia, but its detailed classification within the type Ia class continued to be debated until the spectrum of its light at peak luminosity was measured in a light echo in 2008.
 This gave final confirmation that it was a normal type Ia.

 The classification as a type Ia supernova of normal luminosity allows an accurate measure of the distance to SN 1572.
 The peak absolute magnitude can be calculated from the B-band decline rate to be -19.0±0.3.
 Given estimates of the peak apparent magnitude and the known extinction of 1.86±0.2 magnitudes, the distance is 3.8 +1.5/−0.9 kpc.

 Supernova remnant

-The distance to the supernova remnant has been estimated to between 2 and 5 kpc (approx. 6,500 and 16,300 light-years), with recent studies suggesting a narrower range of 2.5 and 3 kpc (approx. 8,000 and 9,800 light-years).
-Tycho’s SNR has a roughly spherical morphology and spreads over an angular diameter of about 8 arcmin.
+The distance to the supernova remnant has been estimated to between 2 and 5 kpc (approx. 6,500 and 16,300 light-years), with recent studies suggesting a narrower range of 2.5 and 3 kpc (approximately 8,000 and 9,800 light-years).
+Tycho's SNR has a roughly spherical morphology and spreads over an angular diameter of about 8 arcminutes.
 Its physical size corresponds to radius of the order of a few parsecs.
 Its measured expansion rate is about 11–12%/year in radio and X-ray.
-The average forward shock speed is between 4000 to 5000 km/s, dropping to lower speed when encountering local interstellar clouds.
-Older source list the gas shell has reached an apparent diameter of 3.7 arc minutes.
+The average forward shock speed is between 4,000 and 5,000 km/s, dropping to lower speed when encountering local interstellar clouds.
+An older source says that the gas shell has reached an apparent diameter of 3.7 arcminutes.